 My son was not taking full advantage of what the Greenlight card had to offer.

-He was not splitting his money into different categories like savings.
+He was not splitting his money into different categories like savings, spending, and giving.

 The emails sent out by Green Light with valuable tips and information weren’t being paid attention to.